epiphyt/block-control/README.md

 You can contribute to the code on [GitHub](https://github.com/epiphyt/block-control).

 == Changelog ==

+= 1.1.3 =
+* We added full support for WordPress 6.1 (replaced a deprecated function).

 = 1.1.2 =
 * We fixed a potential error in blocks in the widget area.